Shroud of Turin: Devotions

 Secondo Pia's 1898 negative of the image on the Shroud of Turin, which has since been used as part of the devotion to the Holy Face of Jesus.
 Image from Musée de l'Élysée, Lausanne.

 Today the Catholic devotions to the Holy Face of Jesus are usually associated with the negative image of the Shroud of Turin, as first captured in Secondo Pia's 1898 photograph.
 However, these devotions predate Pia's image, having been established in 1844 by the Carmelite nun Marie of St Peter, based on depictions of Jesus before his crucifixion and associated with the tradition of the Veil of Veronica.
 This devotion was then promoted by a French Catholic layman, Leo Dupont, who became known as the "Apostle of the Holy Face".
 In 1851 Dupont formed the "Archconfraternity of the Holy Face" in the city of Tours.
 Pope Leo XIII approved the devotion to the Holy Face in 1885.
 The popular French Saint Thérèse of Lisieux took the name "Thérèse of the Child Jesus and the Holy Face" when she became a Discalced Carmelite in 1889.
 Saint Thérèse, who died in 1897, also helped to spread the devotion to the Holy Face before it became associated with Pia's photographic image of the Shroud of Turin.

 The modern devotion to the Holy Face centered on the negative photographic image from the Shroud of Turin derives principally from an Italian nun born in Milan, Maria Pierina De Micheli, who reported having visions of Jesus starting in 1936.
-Sister Maria Pierina designed a "Holy Face Medal", based on Second Pia's photographs.
+Sister Maria Pierina designed a "Holy Face Medal", based on Secondo Pia's photographs.
 This medal was eventually approved for private devotion by Pope Pius XII.